valorantenjoyer121341/Valorant-Resolution-Toggle/HOWTO.md

 A PowerShell script to instantly toggle between 1280x960 and 1920x1080 while keeping 240Hz refresh rate.
 Ideal for Valorant players who use AMD Custom Resolutions.

+I you would like to use a different resolution, just chaange the script to reflect your resolution.

 Features

 Toggles between 1280x960 ↔ 1920x1080 @ 240Hz